phil-opp/blog_os/posts/DRAFT-allocating-frames.md

 kernel_start: 0x100000, kernel_end: 0x11a168
 multiboot_start: 0x11d400, multiboot_end: 0x11d9c8
 ```
 So the kernel starts at 1MiB (like expected) and is about 105 KiB in size.
 The multiboot information structure was placed at `0x11d400` by GRUB and needs 1480 bytes.
-Of course your numbers could be a bit different due to different versions of Rust or GRUB.
+Of course your numbers could be a bit different due to different versions of Rust or GRUB (or some differences in the source code).

 ## A frame allocator
 When we create a paging module in the next post, we will need to map virtual pages to free physical frames.
 So we will need some kind of allocator that keeps track of physical frames and gives us a free one when needed.
 We can use the information about memory areas to write such a frame allocator.